Dog biking / Bikejoring

 + the dog can provide pulling power (if the dog pulls, it should wear a pulling harness)

-+ in bikejoring you can also progress to sled dog sports competitions
++ in bikejoring hobby you can also progress to Sled dog sport competitions

 - requires lightly trafficked routes and lots of skill practice

 Things to consider: Does your dog already know directional commands?
-Can your dog ignore other movers and pass by?
-The basics of pulling sports are easiest to teach with canicross before moving on to bikejoring.
+Can your dog remain indifferent to other movers and pass by?
+The basics of Sled dog sport are easiest to teach with canicross before moving on to bikejoring.

 Equipment when the dog runs ahead of the bike